-This task is to two-fold: 1) to provide timely and meaningful local support to the United States Bureau of the Census in gathering and geo-coding of Census information; and 2) to integrate Census data into the transportation planning process in a purposeful and supportive fashion.
+This task is to two-fold: 1) to provide timely and meaningful local support to the United States Bureau of the Census in gathering and geo-coding of Census information; and 2) to integrate Census data into the transportation planning process.
 This involves gathering and geo-coding work by local agencies prior to, during, and after the actual conduct of data collection by the Bureau of the Census.
-This helps improve the quality of the information that is ultimately made available for local transportation planning purposes.

-- A. Local staff will continue to work with the U.S. Bureau of the Census and other Federal agencies in collecting, tabulating, and distributing Census data. - B. Staff support in setting up the managerial infrastructure for the Bureau and for the LUCA, CTPP, and BAS programs all of which will increase in intensity and importance for the 2010 Census. - C. Local staff will also track American Communities Survey (ACS) data related to the Lincoln MPO and overall transportation planning process. - D. Develop summary reports and tabulations of the new 2010 Census data and CTPP data.
+- A. Local staff will continue to work with the U.S. Bureau of the Census and other Federal agencies in collecting, tabulating, and distributing Census data. - B. Staff support in setting up the managerial infrastructure for the Bureau and for the LUCA, CTPP, and BAS programs. - C. Local staff will also track American Communities Survey (ACS) data related to the Lincoln MPO and overall transportation planning process. - D. Develop summary reports and tabulations of the new 2010 Census data, annual ACS data and CTPP data.